kenfabguzram/kenfabguzram/README.md

 # 💫 About Me:
 🔭 I am an advanced student pursuing a Computing Engineering degree at Tecnológico de Costa Rica.
-Currently, I am working on personal projects and enhancing my knowledge in cloud computing fundamentals and automation.
+Currently, I am working on academic projects and enhancing my knowledge in cloud computing fundamentals and automation.

 👯 I am eager to collaborate on projects related to AI, VR, and Accessibility.

-🌱 I am actively learning AI tools to boost my productivity.
+🌱 I am actively learning to use some AI tools to boost my productivity.

 💬 Feel free to ask me about the importance of accessibility in my daily life!